List of 40 Famous Forests in India to visit

 Silent Valley National Park homestay

-22. Sariska Tiger Reserve Alwar Rajasthan
+22. Sariska Tiger Reserve, Alwar, Rajasthan

 The forest type is mainly arid, combining grasslands and scrublands.
 It was a part of the Project Tiger programme launched by the Indian government in 1978 and thus gained the status of a tiger reserve.